aweber1/sitecore-content-recommendations/README.md

 ## Dependencies
 - Sitecore 8.1 (or later).
 - There is a TDS project in the solution, but you could restore the items via normal Sitecore serialization also.
+You only need the items if you're using Launch Sitecore.
 - The project was built against Launch Sitecore 8124, but that is not necessarily a hard dependency.
 The recommendations code can be extracted for use elsewhere.

 ## Notes